Rainbow Billy: The Curse of the Leviathan

 Rainbow Billy: The Curse of the Leviathan is a 2021 action-puzzle-platformer video game developed by ManaVoid Entertainment and published by Skybound Games.
-The game was released on 5 October 2021 for Microsoft Windows, Xbox One, PlayStation 4 and Nintendo Switch.
+The game was released on October 5, 2021 for Microsoft Windows, Xbox One, PlayStation 4 and Nintendo Switch.

+A sequel, Rainbow Billy: The Book of Fears, is scheduled to be released in 2026.

 Plot

 Rainbow Billy, a non-binary eight-year-old, lives in the Land of Imagination, a colorful world filled with happy emotions.
 The Leviathan, angry at Billy's refusal to grow up, steals all the colors of the land.
 Billy escapes on the boat Friend-Ship with a fishing rod called Rodrigo and travels through the Land of Imagination, helping to recolor animal allies.
 They seek out the three orbs necessary to defeat the Leviathan and fully recolor the Land of Imagination.
 After gaining all three orbs, they face the Leviathan with the help of their animal friends, recoloring the Leviathan who apologises for his actions.
 In the real world, Billy goes to lay some flowers at their mother's grave, alongside their father who has the Leviathan tattooed on his arm.